Emotional Eating: The Psychology Behind Eating Your Feelings

 Photo: Pexels

-Distinguishing Emotional Hunger from Physical Hunger
+Knowing the Difference: Emotional Hunger vs Physical Hunger

-Why Restriction Makes It Worse
+Why Restricting Makes It Worse

-Kristin Neff's self-compassion research at the University of Texas is particularly relevant here: individuals with higher self-compassion — specifically, the ability to treat themselves with the same kindness they would offer a friend who had made a mistake — show significantly less emotional eating and more resilient responses to dietary lapses than those with high self-criticism.
-The self-critical response to an emotional eating episode ("I am weak, I have no self-control") produces further distress that the emotional eater then regulates with more food.
-The self-compassionate response ("this was hard, I was struggling, I can do better next time") interrupts this cycle.
+Kristin Neff's self-compassion research at UT Austin is directly relevant here.
+People with higher self-compassion — who can respond to their own lapses with the same kindness they'd offer a struggling friend — show significantly less emotional eating than those prone to self-criticism.
+The self-critical response to an emotional eating episode ("I'm weak, I have no self-control") generates more distress.
+More distress triggers more eating.
+The cycle tightens.
+Self-compassion interrupts it.

-Person practising mindful eating with genuine attention to taste and satiety representing the evidence-based approach that improves interoceptive awareness and reduces automatic emotional eating responses
+Person practising mindful eating with genuine attention to taste and satiety

 Photo: Pexels